mmm111mmm/inacityinthefuture/bornforthe7th.md

 ## Exercises ##

+0. Start a new Java program on https://repl.it
 0. Write a program that prints the string "My name is <insert your name here>!"`.
 0. Add a comment that says what your program does!
 0. Save this file as java_exercise_0_1 (click on the pen icon near the top left)